FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 FPL Draft Rules You Need to Know

 FPL Draft uses the same scoring system as Classic FPL, but the team management structure is different.
-Before the season begins, it's important to clearly understand the key rules that separate Draft from the classic format.

 No Budget and No Price Changes